 Vegeta contains MSG which is a food additive.
 In years gone by, there has been the misconception that MSG is “bad for you”.
 MSG is one of the most extensively researched food additives and studies show that MSG does not contain anything that is specifically harmful to you.
 However, there are people who are sensitive to it, just like with many foods like peanuts.

-Here is some information on this topic from the Food Authority of NSW, Australia.
+Here is some information on this topic from the Food Authority of NSW, Australia, and here is some more information on Vegeta, including other recipes I use it in!

 I’ve made this cream of Vegetable Soup using ingredients that I (think I) spy on the packets of the cup-a-noodle soups.
 A mixture of fresh (carrots, celery, onion, capsicum) and frozen (peas and corn), all vegetables that make my weekly shop.